lumapps/design-system/demo/angularjs/components/search/doc.md

 ## Growing search

-Use growing search when space is constraint or when you don't want a prominent search.
+Use growing search when space is a constraint or search does not have to be prominent.

 <demo-block component="search" partial="growing"></demo-block>